GLM-5: How to Run Locally Guide

 ⚙️ Usage Guide

-The 2-bit dynamic quant UD-Q2_K_XL uses 281GB of disk space - this works well in a 1x24GB card and 256GB of RAM with MoE offloading.
-Otherwise you can used IQ2_M which directly fits on a 256GB Mac.
+The 2-bit dynamic quant UD-IQ2_XXS uses 241GB of disk space - this can directly fit on a 256GB unified memory Mac, and also works well in a 1x24GB card and 256GB of RAM with MoE offloading.
+The 1-bit quant will fit on a 180GB RAM and 8-bit requires 805GB RAM.

 Recommended Settings